hydephp/develop/docs/getting-started/architecture-concepts.md

 ## File Autodiscovery

 Content files, meaning source Markdown and Blade files, are automatically discovered by Hyde and compiled to HTML when building the site.
 This means that you don't need to worry about routing and controllers!

 The directory a source file is in will determine the Blade template that is used to render it.

-Here is an overview of the content source directories, the output directory of the compiled files, and the file extensions supported by each.
-Files starting with an `_underscore` are ignored.
+All source and output directories are configurable, but the defaults are as follows:

 | Page/File Type | Source Directory | Output Directory | File Extensions     |
 |----------------|------------------|------------------|---------------------|